tzm1119/EasyPipeline/README.md

 # EasyPipeline
-this lib aims at build a pipeline for handle a complex process in the easiest way
+This lib aims at build a pipeline for handle a complex process in the easiest way

 ## Build and run pipeline